runehaetta/randgenapp/README.md

 # RandGenApp

-A simple iOS app how one can use finger touches and device motion to collect entropy for password generation.
+A simple iOS app that demonstrates how one can use finger touches and device motion to collect entropy for password generation.

 Tab bar icons from [Icons8](https://icons8.com)